makoto/blockparty/README.md

 0987654321
 ```

-Running `repository.js` will add the has of these invitation code into the ConfirmationRepository.
+Running `repository.js` will add the has of these confirmation code into the ConfirmationRepository.

 ```
 $truffle exec scripts/repository.js -t confirmation -i input.txt